laydros/raindrop-cleanup/README.md

 # 🌧️ Raindrop Cleanup Tool

-An interactive, AI-powered bookmark cleanup tool for [Raindrop.io](https://raindrop.io) designed with ADHD-friendly features to help you declutter and organize your bookmarks efficiently.
+An interactive, AI-powered bookmark cleanup tool for [Raindrop.io](https://raindrop.io) designed to help you declutter and organize your bookmarks efficiently.

 ## ✨ Features